 - When you need to arrive at the hospital

 - Talk with the doctor if your child takes any medicine.
 Do not give your child any medicine on the morning of surgery unless your child’s doctor tells you to.

 - On the day of surgery, your child will have an exam by the health care team to make sure your child is ready for surgery.

 The surgery takes about two hours.
 Your child will be asleep during this time.
-The doctor will take the appendix and attach it to the skin at the belly button.
-This makes a passage way between the bowel and the outside of the belly.
+The doctor will take the appendix and bring it up to the belly button.
+From there, the surgeon attaches it to the skin at the belly button.
 A one-way valve is made out of your child’s own tissue.
 This helps to keep stool from coming out of the small opening made in the belly.

 - Your child will stay in the hospital for about two days after surgery.
 Your child’s nurse will show you how to give the enema through the Malone before you leave the hospital.

 - The Malone tube will stay inside the belly button for one month after surgery to allow for healing.